FAIR BOOK

 16.

-Kerri Stafford Memorial SPECIAL - Draw a picture of my favourite activity to do in my community.
+Kerri Stafford Memorial SPECIAL - Draw and colour your favourite Harry Potter character.
 To be drawn on an (8" x 10") sheet of white paper and coloured with crayons or pencil crayons.
-Prizes: 1st: $10, 2nd: $5, 3rd: $3, others: $0
+Prizes: 1st: $10, 2nd: $5, others: $3

-Celebrating the Bounty of Grey County SPECIAL - Prize to be awarded to the exhibitor with most points in Class 29.
+Where Tomorrow Meets Tradition SPECIAL - Prize to be awarded to the exhibitor with most points in Class 31.
 Prize: $5 donated by the Kilgour family.

 Junior Eggs & Vegetables